jeanpaulsio/action-cable-signaling-server/README.md

 We can broadcast messages and take care of the signaling handshake 🤝 between peers (aka the WebRTC dance) using Action Cable.

 ## Known Bugs 🐛
-Right now this example only works in Google Chrome.
-PR's welcome to get this up and running in FireFox and Safari!
+~~Right now this example only works in Google Chrome.
+PR's welcome to get this up and running in FireFox and Safari!~~ [f2a950](https://github.com/jeanpaulsio/action-cable-signaling-server/commit/f2a950a46dc98235ca8a485b6586a8416688180f) Thank you, [@gobijan](https://github.com/gobijan)

 ## DIY Approach

-Here, I'll walk you through implementing your own signaling server from scratch.
+Here, I'll walk you through implementing your own [signaling server](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling) in Rails.

 In this example, we'll make a video chat app.
 However, WebRTC can do more than that!
 Once your signaling server is set up, it's possible to extend your app to support other cool stuff like screen sharing.